-The historical classification of interstitial cystitis into a classic interstitial cystitis with histological signs of inflammation and ulceration visible in cystoscopy or into a non-ulcer interstitial cystitis without histological signs of inflammation and without visible lesions has not proven to be useful.
+The historical classification of interstitial cystitis into classic interstitial cystitis with histological signs of inflammation and ulceration visible in cystoscopy or into non-ulcer interstitial cystitis without histological signs of inflammation and visible lesions has not proven useful.
 The histological signs (if any are visible) are non-specific and cannot be correlated to the clinical situation.
 Furthermore, even electron microscopy fails to identify any pathological correlate for interstitial cystitis.
-The role for pathology is to exclude other possible diseases like carcinoma in situ.
+The role of pathology is to exclude other possible diseases like carcinoma in situ.

-Ulcerative lesions in the bladder (Hunner ulcers) and glomerulations after bladder distention (punctate mucosal bleeding) were described to be associated with interstitial cystitis, but they be also present after e.g. radiation therapy.
-The sensitivity and specificity of the cystoscopic findings are controversial, they are present in only a small proportion of patients with bladder pain syndrome or interstitial cystitis.
-In the course of the disease, increasing fibrosis of the bladder wall leads to a diminished bladder capacity.
+Ulcerative lesions in the bladder (Hunner ulcers) and glomerulations after bladder distention (punctate mucosal bleeding) were described to be associated with interstitial cystitis.
+Still, they are also present after, e.g., radiation therapy.
+The sensitivity and specificity of the cystoscopic findings are controversial; they are present in only a tiny proportion of patients with bladder pain syndrome or interstitial cystitis.
+In the course of the disease, increasing bladder wall fibrosis leads to a diminished bladder capacity.

 Signs and Symptoms of Bladder Pain Syndrome and Interstitial Cystitis

-- Pain, pressure or discomfort perceived to be related to the bladder
+- Pain or discomfort is perceived in the bladder region.

-- Duration of symptoms for at least 6 weeks without any explanatory etiology
+- Duration of symptoms for at least six weeks without any explanatory etiology

 Diagnosis of Bladder Pain Syndrome and Interstitial Cystitis

-Prerequisite for diagnosis "bladder pain syndrome" or "interstitial cystitis" are above mentioned basic symptoms without any explanatory etiology.
-Crucial for the diagnosis is the exclusion of the long list of differential diagnosis, see differential diagnosis .
+Prerequisites for diagnosing "bladder pain syndrome" or "interstitial cystitis" are symptoms mentioned above without any explanatory etiology.
+Crucial for the diagnosis is excluding the long list of differential diagnoses, see differential diagnosis below.

-A micturition protocol is useful to assess frequency and voided volumes.
-Voided volumes of less than 250 ml, micturition at least every two hours and always nocturia are typical for interstitial cystitis.
+A micturition protocol helps assess the frequency and voided volumes.
+Voided volumes of less than 250 ml, micturition at least every two hours, and always nocturia are typical for interstitial cystitis.